Is there a dress code?

 Children and young people are welcome and must have their own ticket.
 Children aged 5–14 must be seated next to an accompanying adult.
 Babies and infants will not be admitted into the auditoriums.
 Please see the production’s website page for age guidelines.

 Where can I buy a souvenir programme?

-Programmes are on sale in the Main Entrance Foyer, the Paul Hamlyn Hall and the Amphitheatre Lobby.
-You can also redeem programme vouchers, available to buy online ahead of your visit.
-Programmes include a synopsis (for narrative works), illustrated essays on aspects of the production and the work's historical context written by leading academics and artist biographies.
+Souvenir programmes are on sale in the Main Entrance Foyer, the Paul Hamlyn Hall and the Amphitheatre Lobby.
+They can also be redeemed with vouchers, available to buy online ahead of your visit.
+Contents include a synopsis (for narrative works), illustrated essays on aspects of the production and the work's historical context written by leading academics and artist biographies.

-Programmes usually cost £7, although souvenir programmes are produced for some productions and these cost slightly more.
+Souvenir programmes usually cost £7, although programmes for galas and other special occasions may cost slightly more.
 Free cast sheets are available for all productions by The Royal Ballet and The Royal Opera.

 What food and drink is available?

 There are two bars and three restaurants at the Royal Opera House, all of which open 90 minutes before curtain up and again during intervals.
 Our menus are designed to complement the production you will see on stage – from Black Swan Bellinis to Nutcracker afternoon tea – and there’s something suitable for a range of tastes and budgets.
 Visit our Restaurants and Bars page for more details.